Voilett-Roze/asus/Using-ipset.md

 # For the users of mips routers (kernel 2.x): You can now block sources with IPv6 with country blocklists
 # Enable if you want to add huge country IPv6 netmask lists directly into ip6tables rules.
 # Also, enabling this will add a *lot* of processing time!
-# Note: This has no effect if you have ipset v6: It will always use ipset v6 for IPv6 coultry blocklists regardless of whether this is enabled or not.
+# Note: This has no effect if you have ipset v6: It will always use ipset v6 for IPv6 country blocklists regardless of whether this is enabled or not.
 USE_IP6TABLES_IF_IPSETV6_UNAVAILABLE=disabled # [enabled|disabled]

 # Preparing folder to cache downloaded files